-PROJECT VIOLET AT SCI-TECH DARESBURY

-Sci-Tech Daresbury operates an open innovation model with dedicated investment support staff.
-It houses large-scale facilities including the University of Liverpool's Virtual Engineering Centre and the flagship STFC Hartree Centre, used by many UK universities as well as multinationals such as Unilever, Bentley Motors, Astra Zeneca, and BAe Systems.
+PROJECT VIOLET AT SCI-TECH DARESBURY Sci-Tech Daresbury operates an open innovation model with dedicated business support staff and a state-of-the-art Technology Hub.
+It houses large-scale facilities including the University of Liverpool's Virtual Engineering Centre and the flagship STFC Hartree Centre, used by UK companies large and small across multiple sectors, including multinationals such as Unilever, Bentley Motors, AstraZeneca, and BAE Systems.